MicrosoftLearning/dp-420-cosmos-db-dev/instructions/24-query-optimization.md

 1. Select **Execute Query**.

 1. Observe the results and stats of the query.
-The request unit charge should be smaller now that the composite index is in place.
+This time, since the query completed, you can again review the RUs charge.

 1. Delete the contents of the editor area.